A Quick Overview Map of Yellowstone

 Mammoth Hot Springs is a series of striking travertine terraces make this northern hub a can’t-miss stop.

 Norris Geyser Basin is Yellowstone’s oldest and hottest thermal area consists of two walkable zones: Porcelain Basin and Back Basin.
 You’ll find the world’s tallest geyser, 400-foot Steamboat Geyser, here, as well as a museum and bookstore.

-A 1-mile trail winds to brightly colored mudpots, small geysers, and fumaroles (steam vents).
+A 1-mile trail winds to brightly colored mudpots, small geysers, and fumaroles (steam vents) at Artist Paint Pots.
 A short distance south on the Grand Loop is Gibbon Falls.